Gamers who wear headsets and glasses at the same time have their task cut out trying to find a combo that works.

 With a design that’s more comfortable than many higher-priced units, the Kraken 7.1 V2 makes a strong case for itself when you are looking for a comfortable gaming headset.

-We veered from the gaming segment and peeped into the professional, studio monitor market and were surprised to find a whole bunch of quality headsets that won’t squish your spectacle frame.
+We veered from the gaming segment and peeped into the professional, studio monitor market, and were surprised to find a whole bunch of quality headsets for a glasses wearer that won’t squish your spectacle frame.

-The Sony MDR-1A is one of the best ones that offer a comfortable, all-day wearing experience, clubbed with a rich, satisfying sound quality that would impress purists.
+The Sony MDR1AM2 is one of the best ones that offer a comfortable, all-day wearing experience, combined with a rich, satisfying sound quality that would impress purists.
 If you are looking for a gaming headset that can also double up as a multimedia tool, this is your best bet.

-The MDR-1A is a full-sized headset that’s available in a bunch of colors and trims that range from subdued to aggressive styling.
+The MDR1AM2 is a full-sized headset that’s available in a bunch of colors and trims that range from subdued to aggressive styling.